Wanshengwei station

-Wanshengwei Station (万胜围站 (萬勝圍站)) is an interchange station between Lines 4 and 8 of the Guangzhou Metro, and also the terminus of Line 8.
+Wanshengwei Station (万胜围站 (萬勝圍站)) is an interchange station between Line 4 and Line 8 of the Guangzhou Metro, and also the eastern terminus of Line 8.
 It started operations on 26 December 2005.
 It is an underground station and located near the junction of Xingang East Road (新港东路) and Xinjiao South Road (新滘南路) in Haizhu District.

 This station, like the others on Line 8 (except Changgang station, Baogang Dadao station, Shayuan station, and Fenghuang Xincun station, which were added after the dividing of Line 2), ran as part of a single route with the current Line 2 until the extension to both lines opened in late 2010.

-The station is the terminus of the Haizhu Tram line of Guangzhou Trams, which runs to Canton Tower Station.
+The station is also the eastern terminus of the Haizhu Tram line of the Guangzhou Trams, which runs to Canton Tower Tram station.